Chyannetech/TravelMoire-Frontend/README.md

 # Travel Moire VZ.
 2

-#### TravelMoire is a full stack web appliction that was created to encourage traveling, especially the exploration of hidden adventures around the world.
+#### TravelMoire is a Full Stack React CRUD web appliction that was created to encourage traveling, especially the exploration of hidden adventures around the world.
 <img width="640" alt="HomePage" src="">

 ## Technologies Used